dynacylabs/cloudflare-ddns/README.markdown

 - **Interval Timing**: Set the healthcheck `interval` to match your `UPDATE_CRON` schedule.
 For example, if you update DNS records every 5 minutes (`UPDATE_CRON=@every 5m`), set `interval: 5m`
 - **Timeout**: Ensure the `timeout` is long enough to allow IP detection and DNS updates to complete (30 seconds is usually sufficient)
+- **IPv6 Considerations**: ⚠️ **Important!** The healthcheck will fail if either IPv4 or IPv6 detection fails.
+If your Docker environment doesn't support IPv6 (which is common), set `IP6_PROVIDER=none` in your environment variables to disable IPv6 and prevent healthcheck failures.
+Similarly, set `IP4_PROVIDER=none` if your network doesn't support IPv4.
 - **Monitoring**: Use Docker's health status with `docker ps` to see if your container is healthy.
 You can also integrate with monitoring systems that check Docker container health

 #### Monitoring Container Health